 Windows built in Benchmark

-xml c:\winstatresults. xml This will run the full formal test in verbose mode and provide an xml output of the results.
+xml c:\winstatresults. xml This will run the full formal test in verbose mode and provide an XML output of the results.
 It is in the report, you will see the scores you seek.
 To see a little more friendly version of the scores go here for the report and view in an XML viewer. c:\winstatresults.

 xmlIf you want to run just a subset of the tests, type

 Here is a sample of what you want to look for, This was done on a

 to understandyour systems score.
 According to the article says 5.9 but it really is 7.9 is the highest possible score and within Win 7 you would never get a final score of 7.9 because the tests had to leave room for faster systems.
 You will see 7.9 hardware sub-scores but not a final score.
 When you see scores over 7.9 you will recognize that these are not hardware score but software scores.
-The score above is from a system that is now four years old, a testament to the speed you get when you focus on qaulity.
-In any event, Microsoft declares any system that the slowest score is 6.5 or above to be a Extreme System.
+The score above is a system that is now four years old, a testament to the speed you get when you focus on quality.
+In any event, Microsoft declares any system that the lowest score is 6.5 or above to be a Extreme System.
 FYI, no computer would be let out of production if it had a score of 6.5.
 99% of M-tech Laptops will score 7.7 or better.
 Running this score now and saving it for future use is a good way to know if you are experiencing hardware issues or software issues. if your scores are still high across the board yet your computer runs funny, you know the issue is with software or settings and not the computer itself. use this test to prove to yourself and others that your laptop is still in good shape.
-Final thoughts: The internet is full of other modifications that can personalize your computer. if yo have a specific reason to seek these out, then go for it.
+Final thoughts: The internet is full of other modifications that can personalize your computer. if you have a specific reason to seek these out, then go for it.
 Before making those changes though recommend making a system image to lock in your known good configuration.
 Just type in the search windows 'Backup" and a option for Windows 7 backup and restore will appear.
 Choose it and then on the left hand side of that window, choose System Image.
 It will do the rest for you.
-Just follow along and save the drive you consider perfect to the 2nd or even 3rd or external drive / this way if you go too far in enhancing your computer you can easily roll back 100% to the point were you felt everything worked fine.
+Just follow along and save the drive you consider perfect to the 2nd or even 3rd or external drive, this way if you go too far in enhancing your computer you can easily roll back 100% to the point where you felt everything worked fine.